Spurty007/soccer/README.md

  - Focus is on the individual
  - Group skills
   Single gender in-town developmental program.
- Each week participants will receive approximately 20 minutes of group based skills followed by a 20 minute scrimmage.
+  &#9758; Each week participants will receive *approximately 20 minutes of group based skills* followed by a *20 minute scrimmage*.
   There are no practices for this age group.
   **Saturday mornings.**
    - Boys sessions - 8:45-9:30